zahraiqb/gravitysimulator/README.md

 Simply put, the engine calculates total gravitational forces acting on each body and updates their velocity and position over time.

-Current situation/focus:
+Current progress:
-Accurate implementation of the gravitational physics and stable numerical integration.
+Currently focused on theoretics such as implementing vector maths,defining the physical model for gravitational interactions, documenting the equations and assumptions used in the simulator

-find (unfinished) devlogs for more information about the underling physics, math and reasoning here: docs/devlogs.md
+find (unfinished) devlogs for more information about the underling physics, math and general science-y bits here: docs/physcis.md docs/integrators.md

-ongoing..
+ongoing.. :T